Casper-Gavin/Those-Who-Soar-Beta-Game/README.md

 # Version History
 ## Version 1.3
+### Version 1.3.8
+- Finished up (maybe) input manager
+    - Input Manager is now avaliable in any scene (main menu or level)
+    - You can set any key to any other key as long as it isnt already being used by another key
+    - You can reset all keys to default

 ### Version 1.3.7
 - Begin ghost enemy implementation
 - Note: Put ghost enemy in large empty space